djalbat/occam-open-cli/README.md

   - if ∑<sub>k+1</sub>⊃∑<sub>k</sub> then V<sub>k+1</sub>=(M,n+1,0)
   - if ∑<sub>k+1</sub>⊉∑<sub>k</sub> then V<sub>k+1</sub>=(M+1,0,0)

-Intuitively if the signature doesn't change, the patch number is bumped; if the new signature encloses the old, the minor version nummber is bumped; otherwise the major version number is bumped.
+Intuitively if the signature doesn't change, the patch number is bumped; if the new signature encloses the old, the minor version number is bumped; otherwise the major version number is bumped.
 This is in line with other versioning systems such as [semver](http://semver.org/).
-It is worth stressing that the version is not defined by the user and stored in a project meta file.
-It is calcuated according to the above rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).
+It is again worth stressing that the version is not defined by the user nor stored in a project meta file.
+It is calculated according to the above rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).

-### Ordering

 Because of the above, patch numbers are irrelevant.
 Given V=(M,m,.) and V'=(M',m',.), a partial ordering ⩽ can be defined by the following rule:

 * if V⩽V' then either M&lt;M' or M=M' and m⩽m'

+Note that for the moment there is no concept of a signature, see below, thus only patch numbers are bumped with each new release.

 ### Signatures